jlschnatz/multi-informant-aseba/preregistration/preregistration.typ

 3. _Regression weight_ $gamma$

 Highlighted in orange in the model in @fig2, the regression coefficient $gamma$ from the cross-informant parent factor (CI-P) to the cross-informant child factor (CI-C) will be included as a criterion in the objective function.
-This coefficients reflects the extent item selected for these factors are answered consistently across both informants.
+This coefficient reflects the extent item selected for these factors are answered consistently across both informants.

 4. _Latent correlation_ $phi$